 The Australian Land Use and Management (ALUM) Classification system provides a nationally consistent method to collect and present land use information for a wide range of users across Australia.
-This page contains past versions and historical references to provide information on how the ALUM Classification has evolved.
+This page contains past versions and historical references to show how the ALUM Classification has evolved.

 Version 8 - current version